aicpslab/certified-data-driven-feedback-sim/README.md

   <em>(f) Deployed library size.</em>
 </p>

+**(i) Reference-behavior recovery.**
-Across all three prediction horizons, the proposed controller remains close to the reference MPC behavior while satisfying the hard constraints and maintaining recursive feasibility.
-The median relative tracking-cost gap is `5.8%`, `1.3%`, and `1.0%` for `Np = 15, 40, 66`, respectively, while the measured mean-time speedup over **MPC (MEX)** is approximately `22.4×`, `32.1×`, and `85.3×`.
+Across the three prediction horizons, the proposed controller remains close to the reference MPC behavior.
+The median relative tracking-cost gap is `5.8%`, `1.3%`, and `1.0%` for `Np = 15, 40, 66`, respectively, compared with substantially larger gaps for the coverage-only controller.

+**(ii) Online execution time.**
+The proposed controller maintains low measured online latency across all three horizons.
+Relative to **MPC (MEX)**, the mean state-to-action execution-time speedup is approximately `22.4×`, `32.1×`, and `85.3×` for `Np = 15, 40, 66`, respectively.

+**(iii) Hard-constraint satisfaction and recursive feasibility.**
 No hard-constraint violations were observed over the tested initial conditions and prediction horizons, and recursive feasibility was maintained throughout the simulations.

+These results are intended to demonstrate the complete workflow of the proposed method, from offline construction to closed-loop realization, and to evaluate its overall behavior in a finite-horizon constrained-control setting.
+The benchmark is not intended to position the proposed controller as a direct replacement for MPC, but rather to provide a controlled closed-loop setting in which reference-behavior recovery, constraint satisfaction, recursive feasibility, and online execution time can be assessed together.